benquick123/code-profiling/README.md

 # Code profiling

-This is a small project, which was worked on in 2nd semester of Cognitive Science programme.
+This is a small project, which was worked on in 2nd semester of cognitive science programme.
 It builds upon an idea that code differs between individuals (btw, to a degeree which enables identification of authors) and tries to explain part of that variance by distinguishing the gender of a programmer.
 The dataset used is Python code of 1st semester computer science students, with predominantly male samples.

 The results using our method showed no difference in code between genders.